 Most of the feedback we receive from papers we’ve published on textual analysis is associated with individuals just beginning to explore the technology.
 On this page, we walk you through one approach for traversing the multitude of programming languages and development environments that can be used to analyze documents.

 Which Programming Language Should I Use?

 Most modern languages (or software packages) provide tools for textual analysis.
-When we started working in this area a decade ago, we found Microsoft’s Visual Studio to be most useful in terms of providing languages with a robust regular expression engine and a useful development environment.
+When we started working in this area more than a decade ago, we found Microsoft’s Visual Studio to be most useful in terms of providing languages with a robust regular expression engine and a useful development environment.
 As languages have evolved over the past decade, we have migrated all of our development efforts to Python.
 Python is now a much more mature language, is open source, and has a rich suite of pre-coded routines to facilitate development.
 We acknowledge that programming languages and operating systems are a matter of religion.
 R, SAS, Stata, MatLab and all of the usual suspects have their own advantages and disadvantages.
 We are simply providing one of many paths.